abhi0395/qsoabsfind/docs/searchwindows.rst

 User-defined wavelength boundaries (in quasar rest-frame):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The code allows users to provide the wavelength boundaries (in the quasar rest-frame) to define the absorber search window.
-Details are provided below.
+By default, the code uses the built-in search windows defined below for built-in absorbers.
+However, users can override these for any absorber — built-in or custom — by supplying their own rest-frame wavelength boundaries via the constants file.
+This makes the search window fully user-controlled when needed, while still falling back to the defaults if no boundaries are provided.

 - **Emission lines**:
     - Blue side: ``search_parameters["start_rest_wave"]``